11x3/ilvmx/program.md

 # http://github.com
 # http://dogecoin.com

-# Nubcake is based on ILM which features Nubs that live in a Nubspace which
+# Program is based on ILM which features Nubs that live in a Nubspace which
 # is a simple hashtag based address + 1 x bucket of data.
 The address part
 # has six degrees of built-in separation, "#1".."#6" but Nubs are self
 # referential which means the global p2p "Nubspace" maps to something of a